AlvaroBalbin/auto-framer/README.md

 - Why use sets?
 Because we can do membership checks in O(1) time complexity in track_id in unmatched_tracks for example.
 It has fast removal and no duplicates which makes all of them unique, that is important in this project.

-- In this project we used greedy nearest neighbour because it was fast and efficient and we didn’t have more than ~10 faces so the assignments would never truly fail.
+- In this project I used greedy nearest neighbour because it was fast and efficient and I didn’t have more than ~10 faces so the assignments would never truly fail.
 However, if necessary, Hungarian assignment would try all possible pairings and find the minimum total distance across all matches, but this would be slower O(n³) though optimal.
 That was outside the scope of the project.

 - Greedy nearest neighbour: for each new detection find the closest existing track by distance and match it if it’s close enough.
 Do this one detection at a time without trying to find the best global combination.
 It’s called greedy because it does not reconsider matches after a detection.